 You’ll want to print, copy, cut, and organize your center materials.
 Remember, even if you have twenty-five kids in your class, you DO NOT need twenty-five sets of center materials.
 You only need one set of each center (two if you have an exceptionally large class or you just like to be prepared).

 Remember, you want to be able to use these materials from year to year.
 So, it’s worth a little bit of extra effort and money to make your materials durable.
 Try using cardstock and laminating materials that you will use repeatedly.

-I also recommend printing different units (or activities) on different color paper.
+I also recommend printing different units (or activities) on different colored paper.
 This makes it much easier to recognize which pieces belong where.
 I also like to number each item with the unit and center number.
 When a piece inevitably winds up on the floor, it’s easy to put it away in the correct place.

 Storing your Center Materials